-Here’s a concise guide to dried fruits.
+Here’s a concise guide to dried fruits and their varieties.
 Concentrated sources of natural sweetness, they deserve a more prominent role in the plant-based pantry.

 Dried fruits enhance hot and cold cereals, trail mixes, baked goods, savory dishes, and much more.
 And of course, they’re the perfect food to eat out of hand.

 Most of us keep raisins in on hand, but consider other fruits available in dried form, including dates, prunes, apples, peaches, pears, papayas, mangos, bananas, figs, cranberries, cherries, and pineapple.
 Let’s start with this some frequently asked questions about dried fruits.

 Dried fruit FAQ